ISP19/problems/Kanban vs. Scrum/README.md

 Kanban vs. Scrum
 ===
 **Kanban: Continuous improvement, flexible processes** <br />
 Kanban is an agile methodology that is not necessarily iterative.
 Processes are similar to Scrum, which have short iterations.
 It imitating a project lifecycle on a small scale by having a distinct beginning and ending for each iteration.
-Kanban allows the software be developed in one large development cycle.
+Kanban allows the software to be developed in one large development cycle.

 **Delivery Timelines**: Kanban is based on a continuous workflow structure that keeps teams nimble and ready to adapt to changing priorities